liuxin0824/ComSD/README.md

 Rurrent advanced methods can either only learn different static postures **(low state exploration)** or only produce highly dynamic movements that are homogeneous **(low skill diversity)**.

 We visualized some representative skills discovered by ComSD (ours) in Cheetah and Walker.
 We also visualize two representative baselines: CIC (low skill diversity) and APS (low state exploration), for comparison.
-You can refer to Section V-J in the paper for more detailed analysis.
+Refer to Section V-J in the paper for more detailed analysis.

 ___